Martiless/nondairy-godmother/README.md

 ![Menus](/static/images/time_picker.jpg)
 </details>
-On the booking form the user has the option to pick the time they would like to make the bookings for.
-This is done by clicking on the dropdown menu of times and clicking on the time the user wishes to making the booking for.
+On the booking form, the user has the option to pick the time they would like to make the bookings.
+This is done by clicking on the dropdown menu of times and clicking on the time the user wishes to make the booking.

 &nbsp;